convexsoft/Nim-Game/README.md

 ### The Game Model

+Rule: 13 lollipops, and the player who takes the last one lose this game.
+The users should always goes first.

 ```
     first: Boolean, // True means the AI goes first, otherwise player goes first
     win: Boolean, // True means the AI wins, otherwise player wins